imagej/imagej.github.io/pages/BigStitcher_Advanced_stitching.md

 ![BigStitcher\_stitch\_8.png](BigStitcher_stitch_8.png
 "BigStitcher_stitch_8.png")

-{% capture includecontent %} Theoretically, you can use the second dialog to generate arbitrary groupings of the data, e.g. compare Channels but group Tiles for chromatic shift correction.
-Not all of these groupings might make sense and not all of them can be properly visualized in the UI (e.g. for *interactive link preview*).
-Note that you have to use for the same grouping of the data in the subsequent *global optimization* step. {% endcapture %}
+{% include warning-sidebox-right content='Theoretically, you can use the second dialog to generate arbitrary groupings of the data, e.g. compare Channels but group Tiles for chromatic shift correction.
+Not all of these groupings might make sense and not all of them can be properly visualized in the UI (e.g. for ""interactive link preview"").
+Note that you have to use for the same grouping of the data in the subsequent ""global optimization"" step.' %}

-{% include warning-box content=includecontent %}

 Go back to the [main page](BigStitcher#Documentation "wikilink")